AIcrowd/neurips2019_disentanglement_challenge_starter_kit/README.md

 # In a separate tab :
 # Finally, run your agent locally by :
 ./docker_run.sh

+# Now you should see the output of your training inside the
+# ./scratch/shared folder

+# Then you can do a simple local evaluation by running :

+python local_evaluation.py
 ```

 # How do I specify my software runtime ?